Botlhale-AI/flaskTemplate/README.md

     $ pip install -r requirements.txt

-Then, add all the required parametaers in the `config.json` & run the application:
+Then, add all the required parameters in the `config.json` & run the application:

 	$ python app.py